 Finally, state-dependent effects of interest rate shocks are estimated to study the non-linear effects of monetary policy on top incomes.
 Specifically, we allow the response of P1 to depend on the regime of a specific variable (i.e., business cycle, the inflation regime, credit and stock return cycles) and find that our results are valid regardless of the state of the economy.

 To conclude, we show that monetary policy is not neutral with respect to income distribution and has persistent effects on the top one percent.
 Therefore, central bankers need to be attentive not only to the aggregate consequences of monetary policy but also to their side effects.

-- This blog post is based on the working paper Monetary policy and the top one percent: Evidence from a century of modern economic history, presented at the European Economic Association’s congress, August 2020, and appeared originally at LSE Business Review.
+- This blog post is based on the working paper Monetary policy and the top one percent: Evidence from a century of modern economic history, presented at the European Economic Association’s congress, August 2020.

 - Featured image by Roberto Júnior on Unsplash

 - When you leave a comment, you’re agreeing to our Comment Policy

 Mehdi El Herradi is a 4th year PhD Fellow at the Aix-Marseille School of Economics (AMSE).
 His research interest lie in the interactions between finance, monetary policy and income inequality.